VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      Whether to skip TLS verification when connecting to backends over HTTPS.
 See https://docs.victoriametrics.com/vmauth.html#backend-tls-setup
   -configCheckInterval duration
      interval for config file re-read.
 Zero value disables config re-reading.
 By default, refreshing is disabled, send SIGHUP for config refresh.
+  -discoverBackendIPs
+     Whether to discover backend IPs via periodic DNS queries to hostnames specified in url_prefix.
+This may be useful when url_prefix points to a hostname with dynamically scaled instances behind it.
+See https://docs.victoriametrics.com/vmauth.html#discovering-backend-ips
+  -discoverBackendIPsInterval duration
+     The interval for re-discovering backend IPs if -discoverBackendIPs command-line flag is set.
+Too low value may lead to DNS errors (default 10s)
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used -envflag.enable